MNAnsar/MNAnsar/README.md

 <h1 align="center">Greetings! 👋 I am Muhammad Naveed Ansari, a recent graduate with a Bachelor's degree in Information & Technology (2019-2023).</h1>
 <h3 align="center">

-My Professional Goal
-is to initiate a fulfilling career path in Data Science, beginning as a skilled Data Analyst.
-I am eager to contribute my education and skills to make meaningful strides in the field, and I am excited about the opportunities ahead in this dynamic and impactful industry.
 </h3>
 <br>